Jahia/widen-asset-picker/doc/en/contentDefinition.md

 1. `jmix:nodeReference` : meaning the node is like a *wrapper* used to reference a subset of mutlimedia nodes. this mixin provides a default attribute `j:node` used to store the path of the referenced node.

 >In this defintion, the property `j:node` is overwritten.
-Indeed, we want to use a custom picker named [widenPicker](#widen-picker) and restrict the allowed node type to be picked to node type that extends `wdenmix:widenAsset`.
+Indeed, we want to use a custom picker named [widenPicker][picker.md] and restrict the allowed node type to be picked to node types that extend `wdenmix:widenAsset`.

 #### Mixins
 #### wdenmix:widenAsset
-The mixin `wdenmix:widenAsset` defines jcr properties used to map the JSON properties shared by all nodes.
-These JSON properties are common to all assets return by widen, also each jContent node type must extend this mixin.
+The mixin `wdenmix:widenAsset` defines a set of jcr properties used to map the properties common to all Widen assets and returned by the JSON api.
+As these properties are common to all Widen assets, each jContent node type must extend this mixin.

 > the mapping process is covered in section [Widen Provider][provider.md].